Semrush helps you:

 If you want to scale this process, head over to KeywordTool.io.

-Keyword Tool – Kettlebell
+Keyword Tool – YouTube

 When you enter a seed keyword into this tool, it’ll spit out hundreds of terms from YouTube Suggest.

-Keyword Tool – Kettlebell results
+Keyword Tool – Kettlebell – Results

 So at this point, you should have a list of long-tail keywords.